 In 2022, outdoor advertisement will also integrate with social media and television.
 The integration will also help grow other mediums using motion capability in digital out-of-home advertising and scalable content.
 The multi-channel integration is instrumental in ensuring that the message delivered across all mediums is coherent and consistent with the brand’s image.
 It means that the brand’s TV adverts will fall in line with their DOOH efforts leading to a clear communication platform of brands with their audiences.

 7. Focused Reach will Lower Expenses

-In 2020, outdoor advertising ads will be equipped with Bluetooth beacons to broadcast information of the audience who interacted with the ad.
+In 2022, outdoor advertising ads will be equipped with Bluetooth beacons to broadcast information of the audience who interacted with the ad.
 Using the information, advertisers would make adjustments to tailor the ad according to the needs and wants of the consumers in that particular location.
-Such changes will significantly increase the chances of an outdoor ad to be noticed by the targeted audience.
+Such changes will significantly increase the chances of an outdoor ad being noticed by the targeted audience.
 Overall, the data will be collected to improve campaign targeting and for delivering a more contextually relevant advert.

 8. Outdoor Advertising will get more Creative